Electravirus/MV3D/README.md

 There are a few special shapes which can be given to your tiles using the shape() function.
 Valid shapes are FLAT, FENCE, CROSS, and XCROSS.
+Some shapes can have additional data passed to them.
+For instance,
+shape(fence,false) will disable fenceposts.
 Examples: shape(fence), shape(xcross)